YHKok/tp/docs/DeveloperGuide.md

 For the Add Session command, only the standard day formats — Mon, Tue, Wed, Thur, Fri, Sat, Sun or their full forms (e.g., Monday, Friday) are accepted to keep inputs consistent.

 However, the View Session command is more flexible and also recognizes Thu or Thurs for convenience.

+Currently, the system does not allow overlapping sessions for the same student.
+A single student cannot be scheduled for two different sessions that overlap each other.
+However, adding the same session time among multiple students is allowed.
+This design facilitates the scheduling of group sessions where one tutor meets with several students simultaneously.

 The following activity diagram summarizes what happens when a user executes an add session command: